-- 12.1 At St Peter and St Paul's, we ensure that Relationships Education, Sex Education and Health Education is accessible for all pupils.
-High quality teaching, that is adapted and personalised where necessary, is the starting point to ensure this. - 12.2 Through careful planning and delivery, we ensure that Relationships Education, Sex Education and Health Education is sensitive to the different needs of individual pupils in respect to their different abilities, levels of maturity and developmental stages.
+- 12.1 At xxx, we ensure that Relationships Education, Sex Education and Health Education is accessible for all pupils.
+High quality teaching, that is differentiated and personalised where necessary, is the starting point to ensure this. - 12.2 Through careful planning and delivery, we ensure that Relationships Education, Sex Education and Health Education is sensitive to the different needs of individual pupils in respect to their different abilities, levels of maturity and developmental stages.
 We are also sensitive to pupils' personal circumstances; for example, their own sexual orientation, faith or culture and we teach our programmes in a way that ensure that pupils are not subject to discrimination.13

-$^{^{12}}$ CES A Model Policy for Relationships and Sex Education 2016 revised 2020 pg3 $\,$
+12 CES A Model Policy for Relationships and Sex Education 2016 revised 2020 pg3